 According to UK Daily Mail, “At least 10 members of Barrett’s family, not including their children, also belong to the group,” and the site confirms that the Mike Coney described above is Barrett’s dad.
-The site claims that author Margaret Atwood’s book The Handmaid’s Tale is based in part on the group.
 Of Barrett’s five sisters, at least three are closely involved in the group, Daily Mail reports.
 Her brother Michael was a “full-time worker” for the group, the site reports, noting that Coney’s dad lives on a block with other People of Praise families and her husband’s brother, Nathan Barrett, also belongs to the People of Praise.
 Amy Barrett’s mother was previously a “handmaid,” according to Daily Mail.

 2. Amy Coney Barrett Was Grilled on Her Faith During Her Nomination Hearing to the Appeals Court, Which Caused Controversy

 Amy Coney Barrett is Catholic as are most, but not all, members of People of Praise.
 In 2017, U.S. Senator Dianne Feinstein (D-California) caused controversy when Barrett was nominated to the federal appellate court by bringing up her Catholic religion and saying she was concerned “the dogma lives loudly within you.”